 Grand Central: People Studies

-The best thing about that camera was how you could manually adjust (or optically blur) the focus on your photo.
-One evening in Grand Central Station I stood at the west entrance (near the Campbell Apartment) and took a series of photos of various people standing in front of the dramatic back-lit translucent stone entry at the Metrazur restaurant (now an Apple Store).
+One of my favourite features was the manual focus.
+One evening in Grand Central Station I stood at the west entrance near the Campbell Apartment and took a series of photos of various people standing in front of the dramatic back-lit translucent stone wall at what was the Metrazur restaurant – more recently an Apple Store.

-The way the bodies are abstracted and engulfed by the light gives them a kind of ghostly, voyeristic, film noir character that really resonates with my impression of the city.
+I spent many evenings wandering the city and taking photos.
+The way people appear abstracted and engulfed by light in this series gives them a kind of ghostly, voyeristic, film noir character that really resonates with my experience of the city.

 More art »